ArshalJain260501992/HeroSpinBackendServer/README.md

 * To Build the project with Maven:
   > mvn clean install
 * To run the reddis cache
+  > install latest reddis
-  > click on the reddis.server.exe file to start reddis server
+  > run the reddis.server.exe file (double clicking will work)
 * To run the project
   > mvn spring-boot:run